Toluayomi/Transport-Scotland-Report/README.md

 This repository contains dataset, analysis, insights into areas requiring urgent funding for congestion relief, road repairs, and infrastructure upgrades, as well as recommendations to support evidence-based decision-making.

 ## Data Sources

-The primary dataset for this analysis is the
+The primary dataset used for this analysis is the "Scotland_Roads_casestudy.csv" file, containing detailed information about